chloealbright/EngineerAtlas/_Interview Prep/Interview Guides/Mock Interviews/Intro Technical Mock.md

 **Process

  1. Each Interviewee chooses a [Leetcode](https://leetcode.com/problemset/) problem to be tested on and sends this to the *Groupchat* / *Interviewer* pre-Mock so that both participants come prepared.
+(Can Refer also to [NeetCode Blind 75](https://neetcode.io/practice))
  2. Each Interviewee gets 45 mins to solve the problem:
 	  + *5 minutes:* intro / reading question
 	  + *5-10 minutes:* clarifying all edge cases, and designing the algorithm.